github/codeql/docs/codeql/codeql-cli/publishing-and-using-codeql-packs.rst

 - ``<pack>``: the name for the pack that you are creating.
 - ``@x.x.x``: an optional version number.
 If omitted, the latest version will be downloaded.

+This command accepts arguments for multiple packs, as well as query suites.

 Using a CodeQL pack to analyze a CodeQL database
 ------------------------------------------------